pazsea/day-time-interval-function/README.md

 **3.** Create the dayAndTimeSlots variable

 Enter which days and time slots that you want your own function to run.
-First string in time slot array is beginning time and the second is the ending time.
+First string in time slot array is the start time and the second is the ending time.
 Doesnt support range over midnight.
-For that you need to use change two days to true.
+For that you need to change two days to true.

 ```shell
 const daysAndTimeSlots = [